Ai Group Australian Industry Index TitlePrint this page

 Key findings

-The Ai Group Australian Industry Index® declined in October 2024, losing 10.1 points to -28.8 points (seasonally adjusted).
-The index has indicated contraction for the last thirty months.
+The Ai Group Australian Industry Index® lifted in December/January period, improving 1.4 points to -17.4 points (seasonally adjusted).
+The index has indicated contraction for the last thirty-one months.

 Industry activity